Opshou/SQL/README.md

 |    ...    |     ...    |     ...    |     ...     |

 **_Objective:_**
-Create a table with a classification of the teams and their total points.
+Create a table with a classification -in descending order- of the teams -in alphabetical order- and their total points.
 The conditions are:
 - Each time a team wins it earns 3 points.
 - Each time a team ties it earns 1 point.
 - Each time a team loses it earns 0 points.